Senor101/Node-OAuth/README.md

    ```
 4. Configure the environment variables:

 - Create a `.env` file in the project root directory.
+Include the credentials provided in `.env.example` file.

 5. Run the application:
    ```bash